 Packaged in HDPE bottles with a safety screw cap.

 Store at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F) [see USP Controlled Room Temperature].

 17 PATIENT COUNSELING INFORMATION

-Fatigue and Dizziness: Since fatigue and dizziness have been observed with the use of Femara and somnolence was uncommonly reported, caution is advised when driving or using machinery [see Warnings and Precautions (5.4)].
+Since fatigue and dizziness have been observed with the use of Femara and somnolence was uncommonly reported, caution is advised when driving or using machinery [see Warnings and Precautions (5.4)].

-Bone Effects: Consideration should be given to monitoring bone mineral density [see Warnings and Precautions (5.1)].
+Consideration should be given to monitoring bone mineral density [see Warnings and Precautions (5.1)].